Alcohol licensing laws of the United Kingdom: Scotland

 Licensing law in Scotland was overhauled by the Licensing (Scotland) Act 2005, which came into force in September 2009 following a transition period starting in February 2008.
 The new system covers alcohol sales only, but otherwise is, in most particulars, identical to the system created in England and Wales by the Licensing Act 2003.
-There are a number of significant differences, such as a "duty to trade" and attempts to control the irresponsible sale of alcohol through curbs on price discounting and other promotions which may lead to excessive consumption.
-Another law, starting from 1 May 2018, states that alcohol cannot be sold for under 50p per unit.
+There are a number of significant differences, such as a "duty to trade" and attempts to control the irresponsible sale of alcohol through curbs on price discounting and other promotions that may lead to excessive consumption.
+Another law, starting from 1 May 2018, states that alcohol may not be sold for under 50p per unit.